annotation/text-fabric/docs/Api/Data.md

 ![releases](../images/add-draft.png)

-Fill in the details, especially the version (something like `1.6`), although nothing in the workflow depends on the exact form of the version number;
+Fill in the details, especially the release version (something like `0.1`), although nothing in the workflow depends on the exact form of the version number;
 you will see the release version in the provenance, though.